ndgigliotti/white-background-removal/README.md

 python main.py C:\Users\usr\Pictures\product_images
 ```

 The program will process each image in the source directory and output it as a PNG file.
-The results will be stored in `C:\Users\usr\Pictures\product_images results`.
+The results will be stored in `...\product_images results`.
 You can specify a custom destination directory using the optional argument `--dst`.

 #### Optional Arguments
 | Argument               | Effect                                            | Default                  | Type  |